ipvm-wg/workflow/README.md

 } respresentation keyed
 ```

-If the `msg` branch is returned, the invocation MUST immedietly rethrow with the update message.
+If the `msg` branch is returned, the invocation MUST immediately rethrow with the update message.

 Note that while IPVM MUST treat the pure tasks together as transactional.
 It is not possible to roll back any destructive effects that have already been run.
 As such, it is RECOMMENDED to have few (if any) tasks depend on the output of a destructive effect, so they can be scheduled at the end of the workflow.